devalChovatia/Real-Estate-Application/README.md

 # Real Estate MERN Stack Application [(View Site)](https://terranestrealty.onrender.com/)

+May take a minute to ge the site loaded due to inactivity period**

 ## Overview

 This project is a full-featured real estate web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The application allows users to browse, search, and manage real estate listings.